List of Bakugan Battle Brawlers characters: Prince Hydron

-Mylene Pharaoh
+Mylene Farrow

 Mylene is the only female in the Vexos.
 She did not trust Spectra and enjoys doing things her way, but is still a loyal member of the Vexos.
 She becomes the leader of the Vexos after Spectra and Gus travel to Earth.
 However, King Zenoheld later became the ruler of the Vexos.
-Mylene used Aquos Elico as her main Bakugan, and Aquos Tripod Theta as her Trap Bakugan.
+Mylene used Aquos Elico as her main Bakugan and Aquos Tripod Theta as her Trap Bakugan.
 She defeated Ace in episode 13.
 She enjoyed the power of being the leader of the Vexos and, like Spectra, is tired of Prince Hydron bossing her around all the time.
 She also gets annoyed easily by Shadow Prove, who will not stop following her everywhere she goes.
 In episode 20 she and Shadow Prove battled Dan and Baron in Beta City and were defeated when Drago unleashed the power of the Perfect Core.
 She escapes New Vestroia with Volt, Shadow, and Lync, saying that it could be destroyed by the battle between Spectra and Dan and their Bakugan, discarding her guardian Bakugan together with Volt's Haos Brontes, as she thinks that Bakugan with feelings are useless.
 She later flees to Vestal with the Vexos, Prince Hydron, and Professor Clay, leaving Spectra and Gus.
-She later duels Ace in order to obtain Percival's Darkus Energy wielding Aquos Macubass, but was defeated by Ace and Klaus.
-She than went to Earth with Lync to draw out the brawlers.
+She later duels Ace in order to obtain Percival's Darkus Energy-wielding Aquos Macubass, but was defeated by Ace and Klaus.
+She then went to Earth with Lync to draw out the brawlers.
 They found Runo and Mira and battle them.
 Mylene defeats both Runo and Mira, thus gaining the Subterra energy.
 She later goes on to defeat Shun and Baron alongside Volt, taking the Ventus energy.
 After Zenoheld's announcement to create the Alternate Weapons System that would destroy both Vestal and Earth, she appears when Volt was about to leave, warning him about his idea.
-When he leaves, she wishes him luck, and appears saddened when she hears what happened.
+When he leaves, she wishes him luck and appears saddened when she hears what happened.
 In episode 48, Mylene is ordered by Zenoheld to retrieve the Brawlers Battle Gear data and DNA code for the Alternative Weapons system.
-She is then lured into Bakugan Interspace with Shadow Prove by Keith and Mira, and is forced to battle.
+She is then lured into Bakugan Interspace with Shadow Prove by Keith and Mira and is forced to battle.
 She no longer serves Zenoheld and has named herself a free agent.
 She loses to Mira and her mechanical Bakugan is destroyed.
 In the end, she rejects the Brawlers' offer to join them and instead throws a dimensional grenade at Keith and Mira.
 But after the grenade activated, Bakugan Interspace shut down, trapping her, Shadow Prove, Keith, and Mira inside.
 Marucho made a connection to bring them back, so Mira told Mylene and Shadow to come, but Mylene refuses to go.
-Mylene than got pull by the dimensional pull until Mira and Keith grabbed her hand, but accidentally let go her as Mira and Keith were teleported and Shadow grabbed Mylene's hand as they both were pulled in the dimensional portal.
+Mylene then got pulled by the dimensional pull until Mira and Keith grabbed her hand, but accidentally let go of her as Mira and Keith were teleported and Shadow grabbed Mylene's hand as they both were pulled into the dimensional portal.
 Her fate is unknown.